Foruck/OC-Immunity/README.md

-# Code for "Highlighting Object Category Immunity for the Generalization of Human-Object Interaction Detection", Xinpeng Liu*, Yong-lu Li*, Cewu Lu, accepted to AAAI-2022
+# Code for "Highlighting Object Category Immunity for the Generalization of Human-Object Interaction Detection"

+Xinpeng Liu*, Yong-lu Li*, Cewu Lu, accepted to AAAI-2022 Under construction

 ## Train